jkratz55/spring-mediatR/README.md

 ### Command and CommandHandler

 Commands and CommandHandlers are very similar to Request and RequestHandlers.
 The difference being that Commands do not return a value.
 This makes the API a little more convenient for cases where you don't want a return value.
-With the Java/Kotlin type system and type erasue it is not possible to have the same interface with and without generics.
+With the Java/Kotlin type system and type erasure it is not possible to have the same interface with and without generics.
 Commands and CommandHandlers also resonate closer to CQRS and Event Sourcing concepts.

 ### Event and EventHandler

-Events work simular to Commands except an Event can be handled by multiple event handlers.
+Events work similar to Commands except an Event can be handled by multiple event handlers.
 Events provide a mechanism to notify components in the application that something has happen.
 As an example a command may come into the system to create a User which upon successfully creating the user it emits a UserCreatedEvent, and any component interested in that event can be notified.

 ## Using MediatR